England national deaf cricket team: 2011: Mixed Fortunes in Australia

 England played one test match against Australia to contest the 2011 Deaf Ashes.
 England started well, bowling Australia out for 157, the pick of the bowlers was Paul Allen taking 4/65, supported by Debutant George Greenway who took his first international wicket.
 In response, Umesh's century (104*) took England into a slender 28 run first inning lead.

-Austraila sensing a possible defeat grinded through several sessions ending with 246ao (Stephen George 5/72 and Paul Allen 4/65), a lead of 218.
+Australia sensing a possible defeat grinded through several sessions ending with 246ao (Stephen George 5/72 and Paul Allen 4/65), a lead of 218.
 England went about their chase in a hurry in search of a win, unfortunately time was not on their side despite James Schofield's best efforts (74*), England ended on 129/7 and Australia retained the Deaf Ashes.